purpleidea/flabbergast/flabbergast-manual.md

 Much like `lib:utils`, there are `_list` variants of these.
 The trigonometric functions are a bit unique: by setting `angle_unit`, the units used for angles can be changed between degrees, gradians, radians, and turns; the default is radians.

-### Relational Database Access (`lib:sql`)
+### Relational Database Access (`lib:sql` and `sql:`)
-TODO
-Much like regular expression, different underlying database libraries are present, but templates can be used to smooth out the wrinkles.
-The query-building templates are uniform across databases, but the drivers will be unique to each database.
-Moreover, while most databases have a concept of a connection that is held open by the application until the database is no longer needed, this has little parity in a Flabbergast program.
-Much more responsibility falls to the library implementation to manage the connections.
-In the case of in-application access, it might be best if the database connection is simply provided via `From`.
-The schema for the database should be provided.
+Flabbergast provides access to SQL-like databases available through JDBC and ADO.NET providers.
+Fundamentally, this system exists in two parts: `lib:sql` provides mechanisms for composing queries and the `sql:` URIs connect to databases.
+When accessing a URI, for instance, `sql:sqlite:foo.sqlite`, Flabbergast scans the database metadata and provides that as a structure of frames.
+The `lib:sql` library can then be used to compose a query, checking that the query is valid given the format of the database, and converts the results to a list of matching rows.
+This format is easily ingested by `For Each`.

+Not all SQL data types can be converted to Flabbergast.
+The templates in the library smooth out the differences between different data source providers.
+This means that some functionality might not be available for all different database types.

     sql_lib : From lib:sql
-    employee_tbl : From db:employee
-    payroll_tbl : From db:payroll
-    my_query : Template sql_lib.query {
-      results : {
+    results : sql_lib.retrieve {
+       source : From sql:postgresql:pgdb.example.com/human_resources
+       tables : [ table.employees, table.payroll ]
-        name : from.employee.name
+       columns : {
+        name : expr.str_join { args : [ column.employee.first_name, " ", column.employee.last_name ] }
-        salary : from.payroll.salary
+        salary : column.payroll.salary
       }
-      from : {
-        employee : employee_tbl {}
-        payroll : payroll_tbl {}
+      where : [ expr.equal { left : column.employee.emp_id  right : column.payroll.emp_id } ]
     }
-      join : [ inner_join(from.employee.id, from.payroll.id) ]
-      where : [ greater_than(left : from.employee.id, right : 30) ]
-    }
+    report :
+      For Each result.value
-    employees : For Each my_query() Select "\(name) makes $\(salary) per year."
+        Reduce acc & "\(name) makes $\(salary) per year.\n" With acc : ""

-This is very specialised and the mechanism to access databases is going to vary based on the host platform and the host application, if any.
-This should generally not be depended upon.
+This is not intended as a general interface to relational databases.
+In particular, the column and table names really need to be Flabbergast identifiers, which is not generally true.
+The complexity of the queries is also limited since the system tries to work on multiple databases seamlessly.
+It might be best to create a view in a compatible format.

+Flabbergast has a standard format for database connection strings, due to the fact that no one else does.
+That format is: `sql:<provider>:<file path>` or `sql:<provider>:[<user>[:<password>]@]host[:<port>]/<catalog>` optionally suffixed by a `?` and various ampersand-separated key-value pairs.
+The format used depends on the database (_e.g._, SQLite uses the former, PostgreSQL uses the latter).
+Additional libraries are required for each different database provider.

+For a list of supported databases and their options, view `man flabbergast_sql`.
+Currently, only a handful of databases are supported.
+Patches for new databases are welcome.

 ### Parsing (`lib:parse`)
 TODO